 top of page

-Rebecca Fontaine-Wolf SWA
+Rebecca Fontaine-Wolf

 “The reflections of the segmented body explore contemporary concerns with self-image and digital representation, which can lead us to feel a deep sense of fragmentation in much the same way as mirror-gazing can have a dissociative effect on our sense of identity.”